Professor Rachel Muers

 - Interdisciplinary work between theology and ethnography

-Dr Muers' current and recent research supervision includes projects on feminist theology and embodiment; virtue ethics in Christianity; the history of Quaker spirituality; theology and silence in music; contemporary Christian vegetarianism; Christianity and political liberalism; religious language and contemporary Quakerism; the theology of intersex conditions.
+My current and recent research supervision includes projects on feminist theology and embodiment; gender and leadership in Pentecostal churches; the history of Quaker spirituality; theology and silence in music; contemporary Christian vegetarianism; Christianity and political liberalism; religious language and contemporary Quakerism; the theology of intersex conditions.

 My core areas of current teaching include human rights and religion; study of Christianity, especially modern Christian theology; and religion and public life.
 I'm enthusiastic about collaborative teaching, and often lead or develop courses that help students to bring together insights from different academic disciplines.
 I also teach on modules that involve external placements for students - for example in local schools.